 Read more: 10 Sneaky Ways to Eat More Vegetables

 Low-Starchy Vegetables to Eat More Of

 Add these low-starchy picks to your plate to reap their benefits.
-Each serving size is one cup raw unless otherwise specified.
+Each serving size is one cup raw unless otherwise specified, per the USDA.

 - Spinach (7 calories, 1.1 grams carbs, 0.7 grams fiber)

 - Swiss chard (7 calories, 1.3 grams carbs, 0.6 grams fiber)